aamirazh/aamirazhar.me-backup/_posts/2016-05-27-roleplay-anonymity-and-online-communities.md

 ---
 ![Neverwinter-Nights-Roleplay-Screenshot](/resources/images/05-27-2016/nwneroticheader.jpg){:class="img-responsive"}

-This post is about this article by Steven Messner: https://www.rockpapershotgun.com/2016/05/26/neverwinter-nights-erotic-server/
+This post is about <a href="https://www.rockpapershotgun.com/2016/05/26/neverwinter-nights-erotic-server/">this article by Steven Messner:</a>

 I just finished reading this piece, and I enjoyed it much more than I thought I would.
 It was insightful, honest, and human.
 If you don't want to read it, it's about erotic roleplay in a Neverwinter Nights server, which is a (mostly dead) game all the way from 2002.